 - Determining which activities should be included in each project phase

 Below is a sample negotiation workbook.
 The spreadsheet allows “what if” scenarios (i.e., what if you get a 30% discount):

 3. Total Cost of Ownership Analysis

 A long-term view of cost is just as important as a short-term view.
 The ideal ERP consultant will provide a three-year total cost of ownership analysis – or use whatever timeframe makes sense for the length of your ERP implementation.
 This analysis should be included as part of the negotiation workbook.
 The analysis considers factors, such as:

 Panorama clients typically recoup the cost of their ERP implementation within three years.

 Benefits realization timeframe

-Panorama clients typically realize full business benefits from out-of-the-box functionality within 9-12 months.
+Panorama clients typically realize full business benefits from out-of-the-box functionality within 9-12 months of go-live.